wraith1995/cookiecutter-hypermodern-python/docs/guide.md

   - A utility for ensuring Google-style docstrings stay up to date with the source code.
 - - [flake8]
   - the modular source code checker: pep8 pyflakes and co
-- - [flake8-bandit]
-  - Automated security testing with bandit and flake8.
 - - [flake8-bugbear]
   - A plugin for flake8 finding likely bugs and design problems in your program.
 - - [flake8-docstrings]